 What is Shoulder Impingement?

-Shoulder impingement occurs when the tendons of the rotator cuff get compressed or “pinched” between the bones of the shoulder—especially during arm movements like lifting, reaching, or overhead activity.
+Shoulder impingement occurs when the tendons of the rotator cuff get compressed or “pinched" between the bones of the shoulder—especially during arm movements like lifting, reaching, or overhead activity.
+Persistent symptoms may need evaluation by a shoulder arthroscopy surgeon.

 This condition typically involves the space between the acromion (top part of the shoulder blade) and the rotator cuff tendons.
 When this space narrows due to inflammation, bone shape, or repetitive use, the tendons get irritated.